kaidez/kaidez.com/_posts/2013-10-11-site-update-walk-through-2013.md

 Google ads don't scale when the window is resized.
 Its related code just uses media queries to detect the window width on page-load, then loads in a Google ad based on this detection.
 Your ads sizes can only be  [the ones that Google has already designated](https://support.google.com/adsense/answer/2953032?hl=en "get Google's approved ad sizes").

 All is not perfect with the Google stuff: the Adsense code still loads in a lot of unoptimized assets, causing a bit of a performance hit.
-But many of these assets loading async (as do the Disqus ones).
+But many of these assets load in async (as do the Disqus ones).

 None of that matters to me though...this responsive solution solves a MAJOR problem that many people were having with Google ads.
 I'm happy with (and respect) what the Google team has done here.
 <a name="bower"></a>